 - How Can You Define Juvenile Idiopathic Arthritis of your child?

-While you kid won’t complain of joint pain, you’ll notice that he or she limps, a particular first thing within the morning or when a nap.
+While your kid won’t complain of joint pain, you’ll notice that he or she limps, particularly first thing in the morning or when a nap.

 Joint selling is common.
 It is usually initially noticed in larger points like the knee.

 You might notice that your kid seems clumsier than usual.
-It can significantly occur within the morning or after naps.
+It can significantly occur in the morning or after naps.

 In some cases, high fever, swollen body fluid nodes or a rash on the trunk could occur.
-In fact, it is typically worse within the evenings.
+In fact, it is typically worse in the evenings.

 - Treatment of JIA